Reviews You Can Rely On

 Looking for the best pair of cycling sunglasses?
 We've researched over fifty models before purchasing 19 of the best to test and compare side-by-side.
 Our selection has an emphasis on cycling performance both on and off-road, where wind protection and coverage are key.
 The vast majority of our testing took place on the bike, but we also tested these glasses in a variety of sports, including trail running and backpacking.
 The right pair of sunglasses can make or break your ride, so we developed five key metrics on which we scored each model: lens quality, fit and comfort, eye protection, frame quality, and performance in the field.
 Performance across these categories determined which models earned our recommendation.

 A pair of top-ranked sunglasses is just one part of a great cycling kit.
 Whether you're into mountain biking or road cycling, our experts have recommendations for you.
-Of course, we've also tested and reviewed the top men's sunglasses, the best women's sunglasses, and our favorite cheap sunglasses as well as the best sport sunglasses.
+Of course, we've also tested and reviewed the top men's sunglasses, women's sunglasses, and our favorite cheap sunglasses as well as the best sport sunglasses.

 Editor's Note: This review was updated on November 11th, 2024, to include the Julbo Density.